ShootProof/recruiting-data-and-analytics/README.md

 Using a Tableau Public (or Tableau Desktop if you have a license), create a dashboard using the data available.
 Please limit this portion of the assessment to 1 hour

-*Hints:*
+Hints:
-*- Possible items to explore are customer segmentation, customer churn, customer growth, trial conversions, etc.*
+1. Possible items to explore are customer segmentation, customer churn, customer growth, trial conversions, etc.
-*- If using Tableau Public, note that it does not support live data connectors.
-You should export the dataset you intend to use for visualization to either Excel or .csv *
+2. If using Tableau Public, note that it does not support live data connectors.
+You should export the dataset you intend to use for visualization to either Excel or .csv

 ## Deliverables